 Fixed Blade Knives

 Fixed blade knives are the stronger counterparts to a foldable everyday carry knife.
 They are either full tang or partial tang, meaning they extend through the entire handle or partially, which gives them added durability and strength.
-Because of their design, fixed blade knives are ideal for tougher cutting applications such as field dressing or other tough camping tasks, where an EDC knife wouldn’t be able to provide the same amount of leverage.
+Because of their design, fixed-blade knives are ideal for stricter cutting applications such as field dressing or other challenging camping tasks, where an EDC knife cannot provide the same amount of leverage.

-The straight, simple construction of a fixed blade knife makes them more durable as they’re easier to clean and withstand the elements better.
-The durability of these blades also gives them a longer life span, so you don’t have to worry about replacement for many years.
-There are some disadvantages to fixed blade knives, though.
-Their large size makes them tougher to carry with you at all times, so you have to know you’re going to use the blade and remember to bring it with you.
+A fixed-blade knife’s straight, simple construction makes it more durable as it is easier to clean and withstand the elements better.
+The durability of these blades also gives them a longer life span, so you do not have to worry about replacement for many years.
+There are some disadvantages to fixed-blade knives, though.
+Their generous size makes them more challenging to carry with you, so you must know you will use the blade and remember to bring it.

 Fixed Blade Knives | |||||||